 Gaidel - Unknown

 The biological father of Leona and a member of the Orochi Hakkesshu, Gaidel was an avatar of water.
 Distancing himself from the rest of his clan, Gaidel moved to a remote village with his wife and young daughter.
 When Goenitz visited him and asked for help with Orochi's revival, Gaidel refused, prompting Goenitz to activate the Riot of Blood in Leona.
 Gaidel, his wife, and the entire village was slain by Orochi Leona.

-- Death by Origin Story - Thanks to Goenitz's Moral Event Horizon, Leona was deprived of her parents... by her own hands.
-Granted, it was More than Mind Control, but still.
+- Death by Origin Story: Thanks to Goenitz's Moral Event Horizon, Leona was deprived of her parents... by her own hands.
+Granted, she was Brainwashed and Crazy, but still.

 - Making a Splash

 - Razor-Sharp Hand: Leona inherited them from him.